ibm-cloud-docs/bare-metal/eos-addon-considerations-classic-bm.md

 * To make sure that you have uninterrupted usage of this software, we recommend that you upgrade to most recent version of MSSQL Server that is available on IBM Cloud.
 * 	To upgrade, you need to perform an OS reload with the latest version of the software.
-* 	You can connect with any partner of your choice or choose an IBM partner such as [Wanclouds] ([https://wanclouds.net/ibm](https://wanclouds.net/ibm/request)){: external}.
-If you have any questions or need assistance, open a [support case](/docs/account?topic=account-open-case) in the customer portal.
+* 	You can connect with any partner of your choice or choose an IBM partner such as [Wanclouds](https://wanclouds.net/ibm](https://wanclouds.net/ibm/request){: external}.
+If you have any questions or need assistance, open a support case in the customer portal.